varya/ds-breakfast-01-2021/index.md

 Let's have a look what people of different specializations need from a design system.

 Developers mostly see design systems as libraries.
 They would like to have documentation for every component, examples of usage and maybe explanation of the implementation details.
 Also, they are interested in general information such as release notes, instructions how to contribute, and so on.

 Designers also need documentation for every pattern, especially the reasons behind them.
-They also need to know how to create new patterns and so they need related infromation.
+They need to know how to create new patterns and so they require related infromation.

 Project managers or owners are interested in the design system's nearest future or, in particular, what new components are going to be released and what are the upcoming changes to the existing ones.

 People on buisness levels of the company would like to have a larger scale picture, maybe even with numbers of how much design system costs and how much we save when using it.

 -->